-At the time of writing, the reMarkable 2 is currently being sold exclusively through remarkable.com in a $399 bundle that offers $137 off by throwing in the regular Marker stylus, polymer weave Folio case and $19 express shipping for free.
-The first units will be delivered in September.
+At launch the reMarkable 2 was sold exclusively through remarkable.com in a $399 bundle that knocked $137 off by throwing in the regular Marker stylus, polymer weave Folio case and $19 express shipping for free.

-Normally the Marker is $49 and the Folio is $69.
+Nowadays, the reMarkable 2 is available for purchase from the company's website at a price starting at $279.
+The Marker is $49 and the Folio is $69.
 The Marker Plus with its eraser end is $50 (normally $99) and Book Folio cases are $69 off, discounted to $80 for the leather cases and $30 for the polymer weave folio.

 reMarkable 2 review: Design